 With the dawn of a new millennium about to break, it was (for most people) a strange, floating decade of positivity, hope and a thing nobody yet understood called the World Wide Web.

 It was the decade of Girl Power, Neighbours, and New Labour.
 Thatcher was out, Mandela was free and the Berlin Wall was rubble.
 Charles and Diana was the new soap opera and "Cool Britannia" ruled the airwaves.

 As for books, there were many that sought to paint the times with words.
 Here, from Michael Crichton to Alice Walker, Sue Townsend to Jonathan Coe, are 20 authors who did it best.

-by Jung Chang (1991) Wild Swans
+Wild Swans by Jung Chang (1991)

 Everyone had watched the 1989 Tiananmen Square protests devolve into massacre two years earlier, shining a harsh light on Chairman Mao's tyranny over China.

-Wild Swans flung open the door, and gave ordinary Chinese civilians a voice that had never been heard before.
+But if those images provided a keyhole to life inside one of the world's most secretive societies, Wild Swans flung open the door, and gave ordinary Chinese civilians a voice that had never been heard before.

 It obliterated best-selling records worldwide, was translated into 37 languages – including Chinese, where it was instantly banned – and sold more than 10 million copies.

 “It arrived at just the right time to satisfy a readership hungry for information about this unknown country,” wrote The Guardian in 2005.
 “For many in the west, Wild Swans was their first real insight into life under the Chinese Communist party.”

 For a novel that began as a newspaper column about the trials of single-girl life in London, BJD exceeded all expectations, becoming one of the most successful British fiction exports of the 20th century.